secretstartups/handbook/job-families/engineering/quality/engineering-analyst/index.html.md

 The Senior Engineering Analyst is a [grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 #### Responsibilities

 The Staff Engineering Analyst role extends the [Staff Engineering Analyst](#staff-engineering-analyst) role.

-* Coach and mentor other team members in delivering data analytics and visualization.
+* Coach and mentor other team members so they can confidently delivering data analytics and visualization with minimal guidance.
-* Enforce and improve our SQL/Sisense guidelines and standards, review and make strategic improvements to achieve organizational objective.
+* Enforce and improve our SQL/Sisense guidelines and coding standards, review and make strategic improvements to achieve organizational objective.
-* Advocate and deliver improvements to data quality, security, and query performance.
+* Seek and deliver improvements to data quality, security, model refactoring and query performance.
+* Drive our handbook performance indicator pages' efficiency, guidelines and maintenance efforts.
 * Deep understanding of how data flows in GitLab and identify new data sources needed to unblock business objective.
 * Understand data trends across data sources inside Engineering Division and throughout the company.
-* Assist the data team in expanding our datawarehouse with clean data (ready for analysis) by implementing
+* Assist the Data team in expanding our data warehouse with clean data (ready for analysis) by implementing
-* Lead data quality improvement initiative; review, optimize, and refactor data models for efficiency.
 * Enforce and champion handbook-first documentation, ensure broad organizational awareness of Engineering Division's data-lifecycle and metrics framework.
 * An expert in data domains of two or more Engineering Departments.
 * Frequently represent Engineering Analytics in broad company communication and announcements.
 * An expert in GitLab's Analytics space, contribute to the company's strategic Data direction in collaboration with the Data team.
+* Drive innovation across GitLab and research new data analytics methodologies with minimal guidance and support from other team members.
+* Create training guides, blog posts, templates, and recorded training sessions to help Infrastructure Department staff understand how to accurately view data, use data for insights, and the implications of data-driven analysis in conjunction with legal and security concerns
+* Exert significant influence on the overall Engineering Analytics team objectives and long-range goals of GitLab.

 ## Specialties

 ### Development
+* Merge Request Rate (known as Throughput outside of GitLab)
+* Review Efficiency

 ### Infrastructure
 * Deep understanding of Infrastructure resource utilization, finance & forecast models.
 * Deep understanding of the infrastructure vendor landscape and their cost models.
   * Compute queries
   * Data storage
+  * Capacity planning
 * Business & finance intuition, interface and guide non-engineering partners on cost & contract management:
   * Assist Legal in navigating vendor contracts.
   * Assist Finance with contract management, provide clarity in decisions via modeling on present and future cost visibility.